Suica Card for Japan Travel and Shopping: How to Buy and Use (2026)

 Other Japanese IC cards include Kitaca in Hokkaido, Manaca in the Nagoya area, and Sugoca in southern Japan (Kyushu).
 It is possible to use a Suica card in these areas as well (some exceptions apply).

 Whatever their name might be, they work all the same and can be purchased the same way.
-If you are mainly planning to travel around Japan by subways, trains, or buses, IC cards are the easiest way to go.
+If you are planning to travel in Japan by subway, train, or bus, IC cards are the easiest way to get around.

-Suica and Japan Rail Pass: The Difference Between Them
+Suica and Japan Rail Pass: Use Both for Seamless Travel

 How to Buy a Suica at JR Ticket Vending Machines